Frozen-Potato/Library-Management-System/Doc/SAD.md

 - Borrowing and returning media copies
 - User registration and authentication
 - Audit logging of system actions
+- Background queue processing

 It integrates PostgreSQL (for relational persistence) and MongoDB (for activity logs), both running in Docker.
-REST APIs are implemented via Crow, and gRPC is used for internal log queries.
+REST APIs are implemented via Crow, and gRPC is used for internal log queries, and a persistent queue is implemented internally for background task execution.

 ## System Overview